-As South Africa grapples with an electricity crisis, this Joburg Waste to Energy project strives to keep the lights on while cleaning up the municipal sites around Johannesburg.
+As South Africa grapples with an electricity crisis, our Joburg Waste to Energy offset project strives to keep the lights on whilst cleaning up the municipal sites around Johannesburg.

-Municipal landfill sites are not only an eyesore on our landscapes, they also pose serious environmental and health hazards by generating huge quantities of methane gas.
-Methane gas is produced through decomposition, which happens when organic waste is broken down by bacteria that are naturally present in the waste as well as in the soil used to cover the landfill.
-Organic waste includes food, garden waste, street sweepings, textiles, wood and paper products.
-Methane is a very potent greenhouse gas, 21 times more harmful to the environment than carbon dioxide.
-Methane gas can also migrate underground in the right conditions, and become highly explosive.
-However, if managed correctly the methane gas can be captured and destroyed by flaring it.
-The Joburg Energy to Waste project goes further, by using methane gas to generate electricity, solving two serious issues that South Africa currently face.
+Municipal landfill sites are not only an eyesore, they also pose serious environmental and health hazards by generating huge quantities of methane gas.
+Methane gas is produced when organic waste – food, garden waste, street sweepings, textiles, wood and paper – is broken down by bacteria that are naturally present in the waste, as well as in the soil that is used to cover the landfill.
+As a greenhouse gas that is 21 times more harmful to the environment than carbon dioxide, methane can migrate underground and become explosive.

-This project is registered under the Clean Development Mechanism, thereby allowing companies to credibly offset their carbon footprint in order to make a sustainable environmental impacts in South Africa.
+This project is registered under the Clean Development Mechanism, allowing companies to credibly offset their carbon footprint to make a sustainable environmental impact.
 The Joburg Waste to Energy Project is measured and monitored by internal and external researchers and audited by independent auditors as required by the Clean Development Mechanism (CDM) guidelines.

 The project contributes towards solving South Africa’s electricity crisis by eventually providing power for up to 16,000 homes